Credit Cards Travel Credit Cards

 Trip cancellation or interruption insurance

-The insurance provides up to $10,000 per covered trip in reimbursement when problems happen, with a maximum limit of $20,000 per occurrence, and a $40,000 total maximum payout over a 12-month period.
-So if your family of three has to cancel a vacation that costs $10,000 each for a covered reason, your losses would be $30,000, but you'd be covered for the per-occurrence maximum of $20,000.
+The insurance provides up to $10,000 per person in reimbursement when problems happen, with a maximum limit of $20,000 per occurrence and a $40,000 total maximum payout over a 12-month period.
+Note that there are always exclusions, so read the policy before making a claim.

 Baggage delay or lost luggage coverage

-If your baggage is delayed by more than six hours for a trip your purchase with your Chase Sapphire card, you'll be reimbursed by Chase for essential purchases necessitated by the delay.
+If your baggage is delayed by more than six hours, Chase will reimburse you for essential purchases necessitated by the delay, up to $100 per day for five days.
 This could include the purchase of clothing, toiletries, and a single cable to charge a cell phone.
-But the coverage excludes items such as contact lenses or hearing aids.
+However, the coverage excludes items such as contact lenses or hearing aids.

 Travel accident insurance